Brandon Plantation (Halifax County, Virginia)

 Brandon Plantation is a historic plantation home located near Alton, Halifax County, Virginia.
 The main house is a two-part, frame vernacular farmhouse.
-The earliest section of the farmhouse is a single-pile, three-bay, gable-roof dwelling erected about 1800.
+The earliest section of the farmhouse is a single-pile, three-bay gable-roof dwelling erected about 1800.
 Attached to the east end is a two-bay section added about 1842.
 The interior features details attributed to Thomas Day, a well-known African-American cabinetmaker from Milton, North Carolina.
 The farmhouse underwent an extensive remodeling and modernization in the early 1960s but preserves a significant degree of architectural integrity.
 Also on the property are a contributing frame kitchen / slave quarter outbuilding, an early stone-lined well, and the sites of early agricultural outbuildings.

+Brandon Plantation is located on SR 697 (Coleman Drive) just west of SR 696 (Henderson Road).
+Brandon-on-the-Dan, a Register-listed property approximately 2 miles west in the village of Delila, was owned by a different branch of the same family.

-It was listed on the National Register of Historic Places in 1996.
+Brandon Plantation was listed on the National Register of Historic Places in 1996.
+It is also on the Virginia Department of Historic Resources list of historic African American sites in Virginia.